Kathryn Hays: Early life

-Hays' first marriage was to salesman Sidney Steinberg in 1957, with whom she had a daughter, Sherri.
-In 1966, Hays married actor Glenn Ford; the couple divorced in 1969.
-Her third husband was Wolfgang Lieschke, who was employed in the advertising industry.
+Career

-Episodic TV work
+Episodic TV, film, and Broadway

 Early in her career, Hays made numerous appearances on episodic TV, and made a few later in her career.
-In 1968, she appeared in Star Trek as the eponymous central character in the episode “The Empath”, playing a mute alien with healing powers.
-She also had appearances in The Man from U.N.C.L.E. and The Road West.
+In 1968, she guest starred in Star Trek as the eponymous central character in the episode “The Empath”, playing a mute alien with healing powers.
+She also had appearances in The Man from U.N.C.L.E., The Road West, and the 1964 Mr. Novak episode "One Way to Say Goodbye".
+She guest starred in episodes of Hawaiian Eye, Surfside 6, Naked City, Route 66, The High Chaparral, Here Come the Brides, Marcus Welby, M.D., and Owen Marshall, Counselor at Law.
+Hays guest starred in Bonanza, The Alfred Hitchcock Hour, The Virginian, and Mr. Deeds Goes to Town.
 In a 2010 interview with the website We Love Soaps, Hays said of the early appearances: "It was a great time to begin a career.
 It was when the guest stars on the primetime shows were almost always women.
 The running star would be a man.
 The main storyline would be a very rich part to play."
+She was in episodes of Mannix and Night Gallery with Leonard Nimoy.
+In 1972, Hays guest starred on an episode of Cade's County.

-Hays also appeared in films such as Ride Beyond Vengeance (1966) and Counterpoint (1968) and in the TV film Yuma as Julie Williams.
-In later years, her TV appearances included Law & Order and Law & Order: Special Victims Unit.
+Hays also appeared in the films Ladybug Ladybug (1963), Ride Beyond Vengeance (1966) and Counterpoint (1968).
+She was considered for the role of Neely O'Hara in Valley of the Dolls (1967), but the role ultimately went to Patty Duke.
+Hays was in the TV films This Savage Land, Breakout and Yuma as Julie Williams.
+In later years, her TV appearances included Law & Order, Law & Order: Special Victims Unit, and in 2010 on One Life to Live.

-Hays appeared in Broadway productions several times, including a regional production of Dames at Sea with Bernadette Peters.
+Prior to her role on As the World Turns, Hays played the role of nurse Leslie Jackson Bauer, RN on The Guiding Light for three months.
+In 1977, she, along with Michael Allison, Meg Bennett, David Hasselhoff, Don Stewart, and Tudi Wiggins, starred in a CBS TV special entitled After Hours: Getting to Know Us.